Updated on 2024-06-27 GMT+08:00

 2. In the navigation pane on the left, choose SFS Turbo Backups.

-3. Create a backup vault by following the instructions in Purchasing an SFS Turbo Backup Vault in the Cloud Backup and Recovery User Guide.
+3. Buy a backup vault by following the instructions in Purchasing an SFS Turbo Backup Vault.
 Then, create a backup by following the instructions in Creating an SFS Turbo Backup.

 You can view the backup creation status on the Backups tab page.
 When the Status of the backup changes to Available, the backup has been created.

-5. If the file system becomes faulty or an error occurred, you can restore the backup data to a new file system.
+5. Create a new file system from the backup if the file system becomes faulty or encounters an error occurred.
 For details, see Using a Backup to Create a File System.

 Using a Backup to Create a File System